Camille Herron shatters World Record at Tunnel Hill

 Living in nearby Paducah, KY, I spent many days on the Tunnel Hill rails to trails.

-After I ran my first 100 miler in 2004 I started to think of hosting a 100 on the Tunnel Hill trails.
-It took several years, but in 2014 we hosted our first
+After I ran my first 100 miler in 2004, I started to think of hosting a 100 on the Tunnel Hill State Trail.
+In 2014, we hosted our first.

 What a great course it is, too!
 Fast!
 I'm thinking there is an excellent argument that this could be the fastest hundred miler in the United States.